Chevrolet small-block engine (first- and second-generation): LB9

 The LB9 "Tuned Port Injection 5.0L" was introduced in 1985.
 At its core was the stout L69 shortblock and it used the same aggressive L69 camshaft profile.
 The induction system was unlike any system used previously by GM.
 It featured a large plenum made of cast aluminum, with individual runners made of tubular aluminum, feeding air to each cylinder.
-And each cylinder had its own fuel injector fed by a fuel rail mounted above each bank.
-In 1985, this engine was optional only in the Camaro Z28, IROC-Z and Trans Am equipped with the WS6 performance suspension.
-The LB9 was also available in the '87-92 GTA and Firebird Formula.
+Each cylinder had its own fuel injector fed by a fuel rail mounted above each bank.
+In 1985, this engine was optional only in the Camaro Z28, IROC-Z, and Trans Am equipped with the WS6 performance suspension.
+The LB9 was also available in the 1987–1992 GTA and Firebird Formula, producing 215 hp and 275 lbft of torque.
+Over the years the engine was offered, its output range was 190-230 hp and 275-300 lbft of torque.